walshbr/introduction-to-text-analysis/text_analysis/voyant_part_two.md

 ![voyant contexts](/assets/voyant_contexts.png)

 In this list of the first ten uses of 'said', two of them are closely joined with a name: 'Sweeney Todd.'
 If we look back at the word cloud for the text, we can see that these two words occur with high frequency in the text itself.
 Given this information, we might become interested in a series of related questions?
 How often is he talking?
 What is he talking about?
 When we start to move beyond particular words towards an interest in clusters of phrases, we introduce a new concept: **collocates**.
+Collocations are words that tend to occur together:

 teach about collocates